CodeMonkey-Mike/github-search-az/README.md

 # Github Personal Search
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Objective

 The app also know as samll Github search application with specific search per user.
+The user able to filter the repository by owner or member.

 ## Tech Stack